 How to boost your metabolism varies for everyone.
 Some lucky folks have speedy metabolisms.
 Age, gender and genetics all play a role in a rapid metabolism.
 If you are not one of the lucky ones, there are effective ways to boost your metabolism.
 A healthy, well-functioning metabolism is the secret to optimal weight loss.
 It seems the older we become, the slower our metabolism gets (1).
-This is due to your natural ageing process, hormonal and neurological changes (2).
-Indulging in sweet treats takes more effort to burn the older we get, unless we practice other effective ways of keeping our metabolism revved up through the day.
-Let’s take a closer look at how to do that.
-But first, what does metabolism actually mean?
+This is due to your natural aging process, hormonal and neurological changes (2).

 What Is Metabolism

 Metabolism is the word given to the chemical and physical processes that occur inside your body such as: blood circulation, new cell growth, breathing, nutrient breakdown, brain and nerve functioning and converting food and drink into energy.
 The amount of energy (calories) your body requires to function, while resting, is known as your basal metabolic rate (BMR).
 We are not talking about working out or spinning for an hour.
 We are talking about the amount of energy your body needs to survive.
 When you lose weight, your basal metabolic rate reduces.
 When you gain weight from increased muscle mass, your basal metabolic rate increases (3).